microsoft/health-architectures/Postman/README.md

 2. For the `fhir-proxy` Postman environment, you will need to retrieve the following values:

 - `tenantId` - AAD tenant ID
-- `clientId` - Application (client) ID assigned in the AAD application registration for Postman
+- `clientId` - Application (client) ID in the AAD application registration for Postman
 - `clientSecret` - Client secret stored for Postman (see Step 1 #29 above)
 - `fhirurl` - FHIR-Proxy endpoint appended with `/fhir` - e.g. https://<fhir_proxy_app_name>.azurehealthcareapis.com/fhir
-- `resource` - Application (client) ID assigned in the AAD application registration for FHIR-Proxy
+- `resource` - Application (client) ID in the AAD application registration for FHIR-Proxy

 Populate the above parameter values in your `fhir-proxy` Postman environment.